Napoleon III: Coup d'état (December 1851)

+The Second French Empire

 Middle years

-A New Empire

-Louis Napoleon's goal was to move from despotism to parliamentary government without a revolution, but instead he was a moderate increasingly trapped between the royalist and radical extremes.
-The 1851 referendum also gave Louis-Napoleon a mandate to amend the constitution.
+The 1851 referendum gave Louis Napoleon a mandate to amend the constitution.
 Work began on the new document in 1852.
-It was officially prepared by a committee of eighty experts, but was actually drafted by a small group of the Prince-President's inner circle.
-Under the new constitution, Louis-Napoleon was automatically reelected as president.
+It was officially prepared by a committee of eighty experts but was actually drafted by a small group of the Prince-President's inner circle.
+Under the new constitution, Louis Napoleon was automatically reelected as president.
 Under Article Two, the president could now serve an unlimited number of 10-year terms.
 He was given the absolute authority to declare war, sign treaties, form alliances and initiate laws.
 The Constitution re-established universal male suffrage, and also retained a National Assembly, albeit one with reduced authority.

 Louis Napoleon's government imposed new authoritarian measures to control dissent and reduce the power of the opposition.
-One of his first acts was to settle scores with his old enemy, King Louis-Philippe, who had sent him to prison for life, and who had died in 1850.
-A decree on 23 January 1852 forbade the late King's family to own property in France and annulled the inheritance he had given to his children before he became King.
+One of his first acts was to settle scores with his old enemy, King Louis Philippe, who had sent him to prison for life and who had died in 1850.
+A decree on 23 January 1852 forbade the late king's family to own property in France and annulled the inheritance he had given to his children before he became king.

 The National Guard, whose members had sometimes joined anti-government demonstrations, was re-organized and largely used only in parades.
 Government officials were required to wear uniforms at official formal occasions.
 The Minister of Education was given the power to dismiss professors at the universities and review the content of their courses.
 Students at the universities were forbidden to wear beards, seen as a symbol of republicanism.